srp98/Movie-Recommender-using-RBM/README.md

 ## Model Description
 Our model works in the following manner :-
 - The hidden layer is used to learn features from the information fed through the input layer.
-- For our model, the input is going to contain X neurons, where X is the amount of movies in our dataset.
+- The input is going to contain X neurons, where X is the amount of movies in our dataset.
 - Each of these neurons will possess a normalized rating value varying from 0 to 1: 0 meaning that a user has not watched that movie and the closer the value is to 1, the more the user likes the movie that neuron's representing.
-- These normalized values, of course, will be extracted and normalized from the ratings dataset.
+- These normalized values will be extracted and normalized from the ratings dataset.
 - After passing in the input, we train the RBM on it and have the hidden layer learn its features.
-- These features are what we use to reconstruct the input, which in our case, will predict the ratings for movies that the input hasn't watched, which is exactly what we can use to recommend movies!
+- These features are used to reconstruct the input, which will predict the ratings for movies that the input hasn't watched, which is what we can use to recommend movies!

 ## Credit
 - Inspired from the idea presented in paper [Salakhutdinov, R., Mnih, A., & Hinton, G. (2007, June).
 Restricted Boltzmann machines for collaborative filtering](http://www.cs.utoronto.ca/~hinton/absps/netflixICML.pdf)